News from the farm...

 Instagram: We have awesome models!
 I have a camera and a phone!
 After three hours of youtubing and one sassy young Mexican's in-person tutorial, I've mastered how to log in... maybe.. if I can still remember that pesky password.....
 So check out our Instagram!

 Puppies are here!
-Our fall puppies are here, and yes there are some blue merles.
+Our last of puppy from Annie's fall litter has found her permanent home, but we have a lovely group of puppies out of Angela's best girl.
+These guys and gals will be ready to for their permanent homes right in time for Christmas.
 Give us a call if you are interested or drop an email or better yet just drop into the store and ask Rose Marie.

 Updated December 11, 2019